 Socket Programming Basics: A Tiny TCP Port Reachability Checker in Python

-How often do you type telnet some-host 443 just to see if a port is open?
-That little reachability test — can I reach this TCP port on this host? — is something you can do natively in Python with the socket module, and once you can, you can sweep hundreds of ports across dozens of hosts in seconds.
-Today we build a real port reachability checker and, along the way, demystify what a socket actually is.
+telnet some-host 443 just to see if a port is open is a common reflex.
+That little reachability test — can this TCP port on this host be reached? — can be done natively in Python with the socket module, and from there it scales: sweep hundreds of ports across dozens of hosts in seconds.
+Today builds a real port reachability checker and, along the way, demystifies what a socket actually is.

-You do not need deep network-programming theory here.
-As a network engineer you already know what TCP, ports, and the three-way handshake are.
-We are just driving them from Python.
+No deep network-programming theory is needed here.
+TCP, ports, and the three-way handshake are already familiar territory for a network engineer — this is just about driving them from Python.

 What a Socket Is (in 30 Seconds)

 A socket is an endpoint for network communication — the programmatic equivalent of plugging a cable into a jack.
-To test a TCP port, you create a socket, try to connect it to (host, port), and see whether the connection succeeds.
+Testing a TCP port means creating a socket, trying to connect it to (host, port), and seeing whether the connection succeeds.
 A successful connect means the port is open and something accepted the handshake.
 That is the whole idea.

 import socket